nickytonline/www.nickyt.co/src/blog/migrating-from-jest-to-vitest-for-your-react-application-1b75.md

 {% endraw %}
 ```

 And that's it!
-You're done!
-Happy testing and stay saucy friends!
+Happy testing!

+Stay saucy peeps!

+If you want to know more about my work in open source, [follow me on OpenSauced](https://app.opensauced.pizza/user/nickytonline).